|I was told not to smile for this

-Also and on a side note, I am not stupid so please do NOT send me emails along the lines of "I am an experienced web-designer and can improve your website and help you in putting your website on Google top page and getting more customers."
+Also and on a side note, I am not stupid so please do NOT send me emails along the lines of "I am an experienced web-designer and can improve your website and help you in putting yours on Google top page and in getting more customers."
 Stars Uncounted is not a business and if I was interested in it becoming one then I would have made it a review site – and answered "yes" to more previous review requests – years ago.
 Any such emails sent to me will be ignored and I will block the sender.
 Again, I recognize internet trolls just as readily as I do those Gandalf tricked into becoming stone and judge them of approximate intelligence.
 In short, I do not suffer fools gladly and less those who take me for one, so I beg you not to waste my time or your own if you mean to send me such an email.

 Do I write book reviews?

 Tough question.
 Technically yes since I wrote one for Eli and the mystery of the Hallowshine dragon by Eve Cabanel and The Last Keeper, Book One of J.V.
 Hilliard's Warminster Series; and I suppose I end up writing an informal book review for everything I read.
 Yet, as was the case with the Monarchies of God by Paul Kearney, the Novels of Tiger and Del by Jennifer Roberson, The Bone Queen by Alison Croggon, George R. R. Martin's A Song of Ice and Fire, and even The Book of Dust by Sir Philip Pullman, I do the same for books I quit and am seldom complementary.
 I would feel terrible accepting a book to review only to find myself less than fond of it.
 So, in true answer to the question "Do I write book reviews", the short answer is: technically yes, but do not hold your breath.